Committed to access for all

 The estate is very large and spans over 1km from the Pineapple Yard to the State Entrance.
 Hillsborough Fort is a further 500m from the castle.

 Distance information has been included on the directional signs in the gardens to help visitors plan their journey around the site.

-The guided tour of the State Rooms is all on the ground floor and is accessible to all.
-Find out more and book a castle tour here.
+The State Rooms are all on the ground floor and accessible to all.
+Find out more and book a castle visit here.

 There are 27 blue badge holder parking spaces in Hillsborough Castle and Gardens car park.
 These are available on a first-come, first-served basis, and parking is free for all visitors.

 For free on-site parking, please follow the brown tourist signs on the A1 south to our sign-posted car park entrance.

 There are a limited number of wheelchairs available to borrow during your visit.
 These are operated on a first come, first served basis and are sanitised between each use.

 Unfortunately, due to the conservation risk posed to flooring, mobility scooters are not permitted inside the castle.

 Between June and September, a vehicle is available to assist you in moving from the Pineapple Yard to the State Entrance of the castle in the Stable Yard.